Live from the Southern Command in sunny South Florida.

 That happens to be liberal causes today.

-And I think journalism students today, to one degree or another, are propagandized or brainwashed, but at the same time, may not be necessary because many of them arriving may have already figured out that that's what it is.
+But at the same time, it may not be necessary because many of them arriving may have already figured out that that's what it is.

-If you look at how journalists are rewarded and climb the ladder, uh a profile on a powerful person in a small town that holds them up to ridicule and destroys them, that's a resume enhancement.
+If you look at how journalists are rewarded and climb the ladder, a profile on a powerful person in a small town that holds them up to ridicule and destroys them, that's a resume enhancement.

-The who, what, when, where, why, whatever you mentioned, that's first year stuff.
+The who, what, when, where, why, whatever you mentioned, that's first-year stuff.

-That's boilerplate satisfies the requirements of the curriculum, and then they get serious after they've glossed over that.
+That's boilerplate, satisfies the requirements of the curriculum, and then they get serious after they've glossed over that.

-Because it'll be it'll it'll be interesting to see what the discussions are like.
+It'll be interesting to see what the discussions are like.

-Thank you, Ellen very much for the call.
+Thank you, Ellen, very much for the call.

-Official program observer has a question.
+Official Program Observer has a question.

 What's the question?